-If Oasis were to reunite in 2023, it would be a momentous occasion for fans all over the world.
-It would be a chance to relive the band's classic hits and experience their electrifying live performances once again.
+The Oasis tour 2025 will be a momentous occasion for fans all over the world: a chance to relive the band's classic hits and experience their electrifying live performances once again.

 Oasis, the band that defined a generation